Lunch with the Arts (PRO045)

-Allegany College of Maryland, the Allegany Arts Council and Potomac Edison are pleased to present the Spring 2013 season of the “Lunch with the Arts” series.
-The sessions will be held on Thursdays in April from Noon to 1:00 P.M.
+Allegany College of Maryland, the Allegany Arts Council and First Energy are pleased to present the spring 2014 season of the "Lunch with the Arts" series.
+The sessions will be held on Thursdays from March 20- April 10, 2014 from Noon to 1:00 P.M.
 Each week, a local artist will lead an informal demonstration/discussion pertaining to their individual art form.
 The cost of each session is just $14.00 and includes a delicious lunch provided by the Culinaire Café.

 Back by popular demand!
-“A Lunch with the Arts” Season Pass (PRO334).
-Save more than 15% off the individual session rate.
+"A Lunch with the Arts" Season Pass.
+Save 15% off the individual session rate.
 All four sessions for just $48.00.
 This makes a wonderful gift for the art lovers in your life.
+Ask for course number: PRO334.

 The Gateway Center is located just off Maryland I-68 on the Downtown Cumberland Mall, 112 Baltimore Street.
 Lunch with the Arts is held in the 2nd floor conference room.